-GIs which are requested to be included in a cluster study by an eligible customer will be given a queue date of the end date of the "queue cluster window" and studied in accordance with the LG&E/KU LGIP.
+GI requests included in a cluster study by an eligible customer will be given a queue date of the end date of the "queue cluster window" and studied in accordance with the OATT.

 3. Generator Interconnection System Impact Study Procedures